otnorli/CCSD_PARALLEL/README.md

+program should be bug free now , CCSD part is all good.

 RHF CCSD USING CLOSED SHELL GAUSSIAN TYPE ORBITALS FROM EMSL BASIS SET EXCHANGE - PROGRAM WRITTEN USING QTCREATOR

 CCSDTQ program in "cc_general.cpp", it works with a different version of Hartree Fock and is not 100% completed jet, but uploaded still.
 Big program.